ollama/ollama/docs/api.md

 POST /api/create
 ```

 Create a model from a [`Modelfile`](./modelfile.md).
 It is recommended to set `modelfile` to the content of the Modelfile rather than just set `path`.
 This is a requirement for remote create.
 Remote model creation must also create any file blobs, fields such as `FROM` and `ADAPTER`, explicitly with the server using [Create a Blob](#create-a-blob) and the value to the path indicated in the response.
-Note that this creates the model on the Ollama server and doesn't push it to Ollama.ai.

 ### Parameters